 Where does Trump go?

-Trump's getaways have been concentrated in Palm Beach, Florida.
-He also frequents his golf courses in New Jersey and Washington, D.C.
-He sometimes will visit multiple properties on the same day.
+Trump's trips have so far been concentrated in Palm Beach, Florida, and Bedminster, New Jersey, where he spent 17 days on a "working vacation" in August.
+He also frequents his golf course in Washington, D.C. — and sometimes will visit multiple properties on the same day.

 How many times has Trump gone golfing as president?

 During the campaign, Trump argued that Americans should vote for him because he would rarely leave Washington.
 He promised that he wouldn't go golfing or take vacations, because there was too much work to do.

 Prior to his run for president, Trump spent years attacking President Barack Obama for golfing and taking vacations while in office.

 But more than four months into his term, Trump has visited more golf courses at a faster clip than his three most recent predecessors, according to The New York Times.
 Politifact reports that at this point in his presidency, Obama had gone golfing 11 time, while Trump has golfed at least 21 times.